What is Japan's pathway to limit global warming to 1.5°C?

 The Japanese Business Federation, Keidanren, plays an important role in decarbonising Japan’s industrial sector.
 “Challenge Zero” was launched in 2020 under which companies and organisations pledged to achieve net zero by 2050, including the Japan Iron and Steel Federation, which is Japan’s largest industrial source of energy-related CO2 emissions.2

-While electricity already provides 37% of the sector’s energy needs, fossil fuels still provide a combined total of 60%.
-The Deep Electrification pathway, which best captures the potential for rapid electrification to drive fossil fuels out of the energy system, would achieve the deepest cuts in both direct CO2 emissions and sectoral energy intensity, which, by 2030, would be reduced by 80% and 63% below 2021 levels, respectively.
+While electricity already met 36% of the sector’s energy needs in 2022, fossil fuels still provided a combined total of 60%.
+The Deep Electrification pathway, which best captures the potential for rapid electrification to drive fossil fuels out of the energy system, would achieve the deepest cuts in both direct CO2 emissions and sectoral energy intensity by reducing fossil fuel supply to 38% by 2030.
+Japan would need to rapidly reduce its reliance on fossil fuels in this sector to achieve this.

 Japan's industry sector direct CO₂ emissions (from energy demand)